B-Kiraly/Coursera-Meta-Frontend-8-Capstone-Project-v2/README.md

 button to link back to the homepage from the reservation confirmation screen

-Add functionality to remove items from the cart, add checkout button

 Make a simulated checkout page and form?

-Implement persistent (across routing / session / refreshes) cart data
+Sweetalert pop-up with a timer, ending in a redirect back to the homepage?

 Improve aesthetics

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts